WalidOfNow/clober-v2/doc/prediction-market-clob.md

 These improvements would add UX polish but are not required for the CLOB to list and trade Polymarket outcomes using the current contracts.

+## Minting both sides when crossed buys meet

+In Polymarket, two complementary **buy** intents (e.g., buy NO at 0.4 and buy YES at 0.6) can meet each other and immediately mint a YES/NO pair out of collateral.
+The current wrapper-only design cannot mint exposure on the fly because the CLOB expects pre-existing ERC20 balances.
+To reproduce the “mint both sides” behavior you need a collateral-aware hook + router that sit in front of the engine:

+1. **Treat quote debits as collateral deposits.** Configure the book with base = YES wrapper and quote = NO wrapper as before, but have your locker/router intercept `_accountDelta` so that when the engine debits quote on `make`/`take` it actually pulls collateral (e.g., USDC) into a hook-held escrow instead of requiring pre-minted NO. You can do this by extending the locker used to call `BookManager` so it reroutes quote transfers to the hook contract.
+2. **Mint outcome wrappers during matching.** Implement `afterTake` in `ConditionalTokensHook` (flip the permission bit in the constructor) to read the executed `takenUnit` and call `ConditionalTokens.splitPositions` for that many collateral units.
+Send the newly minted YES wrapper to the YES buyer and the NO wrapper to the NO buyer.
+Fees are still charged per the existing maker/taker policies; the hook just sources the underlying outcome supply.
+3. **Handle unmatched liquidity.** When a buy order rests on the book, the router should hold its collateral in escrow.
+If the order is canceled or claimed, return the collateral; if it is filled, let `afterTake` consume the matching amount of escrow to mint the corresponding outcome token to the taker.
+This mirrors Polymarket’s “collateral-backed intention” without touching the matching math.

+With this pattern, two opposing buys don’t need any pre-minted YES/NO. Their collateral flows into the hook, `afterTake` mints one YES and one NO for each matched unit, and the normal CLOB price/fee logic determines how much collateral each side spends for its share.

 ## Where splitting and merging fit

 Polymarket users normally **split** collateral into complementary outcome tokens (e.g., YES/NO) and later **merge** those tokens back into the original collateral.
 The CLOB does not need to implement splitting/merging inside the matching engine because the Conditional Tokens contracts and the ERC20 wrappers already provide that lifecycle: